 - Garlic Cloves

-Recipe Note: Unlike other traditional homemade broths I also include herbs and spices such as thyme, oregano, bay leaves, peppercorns, and salt to help enhance the flavor of this recipe!
+Recipe Note: Unlike other traditional homemade broths I also include herbs and spices such as thyme, oregano, bay leaves, fresh parsley, fresh thyme, black peppercorns, and salt to help enhance the depth of flavor in this recipe!

 Vegetables Not Well-Suited for Vegetable Broth